10 Facts about Fredericksburg

 - The fighting that took place in the houses and streets of Fredericksburg was the first major instance of urban warfare in the Civil War.

 - Bitter Union troops set about pillaging the town after the Rebels were finally defeated on December 11.
 As one civilian wrote: “Every unoccupied house was plundered and every piece of furniture destroyed….
 They committed every species of outrage.”
 Many historians consider the 1862 sacking of Fredericksburg to be the worst instance of looting in the war up to that point.

 - 15 Union brigades participated in charges against Marye’s heights, but not a single unit reached the stone wall.

 - While watching the fighting at the Slaughter Pen from his command post, General Lee uttered his famous words, “It is well that war is so terrible, or we should grow too fond of it.”

 - Moved by the cries of wounded Northerners wounded on the night of December 13, Sgt.
-William Kirkland of the 2nd South Carolina climbed over the stone wall to provide water and comfort to many wounded Union soldiers – earning himself the nickname “Angel of Marye’s Heights.”
+Richard Rowland Kirkland of the 2nd South Carolina climbed over the stone wall the next day to provide water and comfort to many wounded Union soldiers – earning himself the nickname “Angel of Marye’s Heights” or “The Humane Hero of Fredericksburg.”

 - After the battle, the Federals withdrew across the river to avoid being trapped, effectively relinquishing the gains they made by crossing the river.